demivlkv/trip-tide/README.md

 # Trip Tide
-The purpose of this project was to build a MERN + GraphQL stack travel application (similar to Tripadvisor) where users could search for destinations, search/book flights, and add cities & attractions into a 'saved places' list.
-In addition, users could sign up and post about their future travel plans, write about their travel experiences, and even ask for travel tips from other users.
+The purpose of this project was to build a MERN + GraphQL stack one-stop shop application for travel enthusiasts (similar to Tripadvisor).
+The original intent was to let users search for destinations, search/book flights, and add cities & attractions into a 'saved places' list.
+In addition, users could sign up and post about their future travel plans, write about their travel experiences, and even ask for travel tips from other users - which is a working functionality in the app in its current state.

 <p align="center">:sparkles: <a href="https://trip-tide.herokuapp.com/">Visit deployed application here</a> :sparkles:</p>